lucaswychan/Retinal-Vessel-Segmentation/README.md

 # Retinal Vessel Segmentation

 ## Introduction
-Implementing an Autuencoder architecture neural network for segmentation of cropped patches of the grayscaled retinal image
+Implementing an Autoencoder architecture neural network for segmentation of cropped patches of the grayscaled retinal image

 ## Autoencoder